'Quiet Place Part II', 'F9' & More Release Dates Postponed Amid Virus

-'A Quiet Place Part II,' 'Fast & Furious 9' and More Release Dates Postponed Amid Coronavirus Concerns
+'A Quiet Place Part II,' 'Mulan'' and More Release Dates Postponed Amid Coronavirus Concerns

 Looks like fans will have to wait a while to see A Quiet Place Part II.